Subhuti/AirTrack-Lite/README.md

 ## License

 - AirTrack is **Proprietary Software**.
-- Redistribution or resale is not permitted without express permission.
+- Provided for evaluation and demonstration purposes only.
-- Your local data belongs entirely to you — we do not collect or access it.
+- Redistribution, modification, or resale is not permitted without express permission.

 ---